borisgarbuzov/mortgage-vs-rent/README.md

 interpretable.

 - **H_years = 10** — project horizon: the year you expect to sell.
 Underappreciated parameter.
-The transactional costs — agency_percentage and legal fees are paid at the end of it.
+The transactional costs — agency_percentage and legal fees and other charges are paid at sale regardless of how long you held the property.

-- **capital_gain_tax_percentage = 0.10** — are fixed charges paid at sale
-regardless of how long you held the property.
 A short horizon means those costs are amortized over fewer years, making ownership less attractive.
 The model makes this visible.

 - **initial_house_price = 400_000** — purchase price in dollars.
 The notebook
 sweeps this from $0 to $1M.
 Caution on interpretation: across that range, the equivalent rent is held fixed at $1,800/month regardless of price.
-A more realistic range for the Toronto condo market is $300K–$500K.

 - **condo_fee_and_maintenance = 650** — monthly ownership costs above the
 mortgage payment.
 In Toronto, a typical breakdown is $600 condo fee and $50 maintenance reserve.

-- **utilities = 200** — monthly hydro, gas, internet.
-This appears identically
-in both scenarios and therefore cancels in the comparison — it does not affect net_purchase_benefit.
+- **utilities = 200** — monthly hydro, gas, internet and on.
+This appears identically in both scenarios and therefore cancels in the comparison. mpt affecting the net_purchase_benefit.
 It is included so each scenario shows its true total monthly outflow.